How To Reconcile Credit Card Accounts in QuickBooks Online

 Step 4: Confirm the Difference Is Zero

 Once all the selected transactions in QuickBooks match the transactions on your credit card statement, the difference between your statement ending balance and cleared balance should be zero.
-If it isn’t, then review our troubleshooting tips to locate discrepancies either on your statements or in QuickBooks.
+If it isn’t, then you can head to our guide on how to process bank reconciliation in QuickBooks Online, which covers some troubleshooting tips to help you locate discrepancies.

 When your reconciliation is complete, click the green Finish now button in the upper-right corner of the screen.